textX/textX/docs/tutorials/robot.md

 from the initial position and print the position of the robot after each command.

 Lets imagine that we have a robot that understands our language.
+In your `robot.py` file add:

     class Robot(object):